MDanialSaleem/driver-drowsiness-detection/readme.md

 2. Feed the bounding box of face into a facial landmark detector.
 A pretrained landmark finder is located in dlib.
 This has been implemented.

 3. After finding landmarks like eye, mouth, we need to feed them into a classifier.
 A pretrained classifier is given [here](https://data-flair.training/blogs/python-project-driver-drowsiness-detection-system/).
 This project is completely working.
 However, this uses haar cascade based facial detection which is known to be inefficient.
 I could not find a pretrained yawn model.
 Dataset was obtained from [here](http://parnec.nuaa.edu.cn/xtan/data/ClosedEyeDatabases.html).
 We used the one with only eye patches.
 This dataset was trained on primitive model.
 Currently, accuracy is nearly 95% with no signs of overfitting.
+Our own trained model can be downloaded from [here] (https://drive.google.com/open?id=1byaquY91zGXs00P6UAIgTg3yQzQCO9zk)

 The current project contains two files, haar.py which uses a haar based classifier.
 This classifier can be downloaded from [here](https://data-flair.training/blogs/python-project-driver-drowsiness-detection-system/).

-Another file is builtin.py which uss the builtin SDD detector found in open cv and the two facial landmark detector found in dlib.
+Another file is main.py which uss the builtin SDD detector found in open cv and the two facial landmark detector found in dlib.
 SSD can be found [here](https://www.pyimagesearch.com/2018/02/26/face-detection-with-opencv-and-deep-learning/).
 Dlib models can be found [here](https://github.com/davisking/dlib-models).
 We use the facial landmark predictor 68 and 5.
 5 will prolly not be used.
 Just using it now it now to see if we can get maybe better accuracy with it.

-As it stands, part 1 and 2 are compelted.
+As it stands, all parts are completed.
 But they require more accuracy.
 Part 2 has been done exactly like our primary paper.
 Part one has been chnaged from MTCNN+KCF to SSD.
 As far as the issue with accuracy is concerned, we can try tackling that by using face detectors built into dlib (there is HOG+SVN based detector and a CNN based detector).
 Creator of dlid mentions